Types of Bonuses Under Life Insurance Policy

 Glossary:

-• Debt Instruments: These are financial assets such as bonds or loans issued by governments or corporations and offer fixed returns over a specified period.
+1. Debt Instruments: Financial assets issued by governments or corporations and offer fixed returns

-• Annual Premium: The yearly payment made by the policyholder to the insurer to maintain coverage under a life insurance policy.
+2. Annual Premium: Yearly payment made by the policyholder to the insurer to maintain coverage under a life insurance policy

-• Bonus Declaration Frequency: It refers to the frequency at which insurance companies announce bonus payouts to policyholders.
+3. Bonus Declaration Frequency: Frequency at which insurance companies announce bonus payouts to policyholders

-• Financial Performance: It measures an insurance company's profitability and stability based on its revenue, expenses, and investment returns.
+4. Financial Performance: It measures an insurance company's profitability and stability based on its revenue, expenses, and investment returns

 glossary-img